adammcdonagh/otf-addons-aws/README.md

 These addons include several additional features:

 - A new plugin for SSM Param Store to pull dynamic variables
+- A new plugin for AWS Secrets Manager to pull dynamic variables
 - A new remotehandler to push/pull files via AWS S3
 - A new remote handler to trigger AWS Lambda functions